9 August 2019, Melbourne

 ‘Did I actually see him in person?’
 ‘Or was I dreaming?’
 ‘Really?’
 I have all these questions today as I recollect last night’s event.
 It all seems so unreal and dreamy.
 Okay, let me give you a context.
 Last night was the awards night at Palais Theatre in St Kilda, Melbourne.
 This awards night was hosted by Indian Film Festival of Melbourne and the chief guest was none other than the King Khan of Bollywood – Shah Rukh Khan.

-I am a die-hard fan of Shah Rukh.
-I love him for his personality and the way he is.
+I am a die-hard fan of Shah Rukh and I love him for his personality and the way he is.
 I find him super cool and his sense of humour is something to literally die for.
 He is philanthropist and he is a doctor.
-He is that person who has land on the Moon.
+A person who has land on the Moon.
 He is the one who made every teenager and Indian believe in love stories.
 Who can forget the charming Raj from the movie Dilwale Dulhania Le Jayenge?
 In a nutshell, he is just too awesome.

 So, when I realised he was coming for IIFM, I had to be here to see him and tick off my top bucket list item.
 I had missed going to his events twice in the past as I was traveling when he was in Sydney.
 First time I was at Coffs Harbour and second time at Gold Coast.
 I wouldn’t have missed it this time, as I had to follow one of his preaching – Kya pata kal ho na ho.
 I booked my tickets to Melbourne and I booked the tickets to the event.